SecretNest/ShortUrl-netfx/README.md

 ## Converting configs

 You can use the tool [ConvertConfigToShortUrlCore](ConvertConfigToShortUrlCore) to convert all old configs to the new format.
-Place all old configs and the new config file (optional) into the folder of the binary file of the converter project and run it.
+Place all old configs and the new config file (optional) into the binary folder of the converter project and run the project.

 ## Features